jxsl13/TeeworldsEconVPNDetection/readme.md

 ```
 ./TeeworldsEconVPNDetectionGo -f ips.txt
 ```
+You can use the `ip-v4.txt` from [VPNs](https://github.com/ejrv/VPNs).
+It can take up to a few hours for all of those ~100 million IPs to be added to your redis database.

 After all of the IPs have been parsed and added to the cache, the application shuts down.
 You need to restart it without the flag in order to have the econ VPN detection behavior.

+## Note
+Currently no IPv6 support.

 ## Troubleshooting